keerthanaPrabhakaran/Music-Player/README.md

 ## Music Player
 To run the web page
-1. Go to Integration --> App
+--> Go to Integration --> App
-2. Click on index.html file then the file will be opening in your default browser
+--> Click on index.html file then the file will be opening in your default browser

+## Working
+--> Basic music player consists of list of songs
+--> Contains playlist tab and recently played list tab --> Songs that have been played recent;y will be added to recently played songs list --> Common pause button have been included for pausing audio purposes only.

 ## Cypress Automated E2E Testing